BlokasLabs/pisound-docs/Pisound-App.md

 ### [`patch_list.sh`](https://github.com/BlokasLabs/pisound-ctl-scripts/blob/master/patch_list.sh)

-This script is responsible for producing the list of items do show in ‘Start a Patch’ menu.
+This script is responsible for producing the list of items to show in ‘Start a Patch’ menu.
 Every line produced to stdout will appear as an item in the patch list.

 You may extend this file to support more kinds of files by getting their filenames to be echoed.